 Remember: our attention lasts for three seconds.
 If it takes you more than that to transmit your brand’s message, your prospect will swim away.

 5. Rethink Your Brand Voice

 Last year caused most brands to restrategize the way they address their audience.

-A 2020 research from Merkle claimed that spending will be focused on needs, not wants as shoppers adapt to the consequences of pandemic (both economical and psychological).
+A recent study from Merkle claimed that spending will be focused on needs, not wants as shoppers adapt to the consequences of pandemic (both economical and psychological).